 After setting the trap use a stick to push it gently into the box.
-The boxed trap should be gently placed with the back to a wall, immovable object or fist sized rock.
-The reason for this is that when viewed in slow motion (see the Slow Mo Guys video) the traps move backwards ~1/4" as the hammer moves forward, but then the whole trap moves forward after the hammer hits the platform.
-The 1/4" could make the trap miss a rat if it jumps back.
+The boxed trap should be gently placed with the back to a wall, immovable object or fist sized rock to keep it from moving backward when it triggers.

 Step 3: Hold-down Bar Pinch